 Germans have a necessary obsession with energy usage and efficiency as energy costs are much higher in Europe.
 The extravagance of extra water literally equates to flushing money down the toilet.
 This is also more environmentally friendly which is sure to make any German happy.

 To further facilitate saving water, there are usually two buttons to start the flow – one smaller embedded button for less water for number one and a larger push button for more water for number two.
-Unlike those jokes of low-flow toilets I’ve encountered in the States, most Germans toilets feature impressive suction despite the low water levels.
+Unlike those low-flow toilets I’ve encountered in the States, most Germans toilets feature impressive suction despite the low water levels.

 German Toilet Shelf